 Safety tips for visiting Taroko Gorge

 - Check the weather conditions before visiting Taroko National Park.
 Taiwan’s weather, especially on the east coast, can be unpredictable.

 - Taroko Gorge is home to varied fauna and flora.
 While using the trails, please respect the environment and keep an eye out for poisonous snakes and giant hornets.

 - When hiking, wear sturdy non-slip shoes.
 Bug repellant and sunscreen are also absolute musts when visiting Taroko Gorge.

-Like what your reading?
+Like what you’re reading?
 Maybe your friends will too.
 Share this Taroko Gorge Itinerary with them here.